Instructional Resources

 When thinking about designing and developing a course, an instructor must consider:

-• learning goals, outcomes, and objectives;
+• learning goals, student learning outcomes, and instructional objectives;

 • assessments and feedback; and